Essential AePS Compliance Guidelines: A Quick Guide for Banking Correspondents

 As a Banking Correspondent, you handle sensitive information every day.
 This includes customers’ Aadhaar numbers, bank account details, and their biometric data (fingerprints or iris scans).
 Protecting this data is one of your most critical responsibilities.
 You must treat all customer information with the utmost confidentiality.

-This means never sharing customer details with anyone else, not even family or friends.
-Don’t write down Aadhaar numbers or other sensitive data in unsecured places.
-Ensure your transaction device is always secure and not left unattended.
+This means always avoiding sharing customer details with anyone else, not even family or friends.
+Avoid writing down Aadhaar numbers or other sensitive data in unsecured places.
+Always ensure your transaction device is secure and always kept attended.
 Remember, customer data isn’t just information; it’s a trust you must safeguard.
-Misusing or carelessly handling this data can lead to severe penalties and a complete loss of public trust.
+Misusing or carelessly handling this data may result in severe penalties and a complete loss of public trust.

 Using Secure Devices